tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 Functions can accomplish quite a bit.
 One great thing they can do is accept arguments.
 Arguments are actual values passed into a function.
-A function can define a parameter that it expects as input when the function is called, this is the argument provided.
+A function can define a parameter that it expects as input when the function is called, and this is considered the argument provided.

 ```ts
 function addNumbers(a: number, b: number): number {